Liftric/KVault/README.md

 ##### iOS

-If the service name and/or the access group is not null it will only delete the items that match the query.
+If the service name and the access group are null it will delete all objects that are in the apps Keychain.

 ```kotlin
   store.clear()